-- 1. Apply marine grease or a corrosion resistant grease to the propeller shaft. - 2.
+- 1. A corrosion resistant grease to the propeller shaft. - 2.
 Install the spacer (if equipped), thrust washer, washer (if equipped), and propeller on the propeller shaft.
 NOTICE: Make sure to install the thrust washer before installing the propeller.
 Otherwise, the lower case and propeller boss could be damage. - 3.
 Install the spacer (if equipped) and the washer, Tighten the propeller nut to the specified torque.